skolodny-leffell/Bethpage-Golf-Reservation-Bot/README.md

 ### Running the Bot
 To run the bot, open the `main.exe` file in the same folder as `.env` file.

 This will start the bot using the configurations specified in your `.env` file.
+As long as the terminal appears and does not go away, the bot is running.
+DO NOT CLOSE the terminal.